Test-time regression: a unifying framework for designing sequence models with associative memory: Conclusion and discussion

 \section{Conclusion and discussion}

-We have presented a unifying framework that views sequence models with associative memory as test-time regressors.
+We have presented a unifying framework that derives sequence models that can explicitly perform associative recall via test-time regression.
 Each architecture emerges naturally by specifying three aspects: the relative importance of each association, the function class, and the optimization algorithm.
-Through this lens, we derived linear attention variants as approximations to recursive least squares, online learners as first-order least-squares solvers, and softmax attention as a local polynomial regressor.
+Through this lens, we derived linear attention and its variants as approximations to the linear least squares solution, online learning layers and fast-weight layers as first-order least-squares solvers, and softmax attention as a local constant regressor.
 This perspective provided principled explanations for architectural choices like QKNorm and derived higher-order generalizations of attention that go beyond pairwise interactions.
 We also demonstrated that for multi-query associative recall (MQAR), a single short convolution and a sequence layer suffices, in contrast to typical approaches that use multiple layers and unnecessary feedforward blocks \citep{Arora2023ZoologyMeasuringImproving}.

 Our paper focuses specifically on sequence architectures that use query-key-value patterns for associative recall.
 Several important architectural families lie outside this scope, including structured state-space models with more general structured masks \citep{Dao2024TransformersAreSSMs}, convolutional architectures \citep{Shi2023SequenceModelingMultiresolutiona,Poli2023HyenaHierarchyLarger,Gehring2017ConvolutionalSequenceSequence,Gu2021EfficientlyModelingLong,Bradbury2017QuasirecurrentNeuralNetworks,Smith2023SimplifiedStateSpace,Hochreiter1997LongShortTermMemory}, and more novel computational patterns \citep{Qin2023ToeplitzNeuralNetwork,Ren2023SparseModularActivation}.
 Moreover, complementary research on model backbones and initialization continues to yield important advances and performance improvements \citep{Gu2024MambaLinearTimeSequence,Dao2024TransformersAreSSMs,Orvieto2023ResurrectingRecurrentNeural,Mehta2023LongRangeLanguage,Hua2022TransformerQualityLinear}.